 A sprayer reaches the nooks & crannies better than a roller, or brush alone.
 You need mechanical force: it helps absorb better and faster.

 This is called “back-brushing: or “back-rolling”.
-Cool, a new word (painters made it up).
+Cool, a new word.
 So backroll or brush every square inch.
 Just think of the sprayer as a method of application.
 This is the professional way.

 - Spray a section that you can reach and that will not start to dry before you can roll/brush it.